-Abiotic The Wairau Lagoons estuary is a distinctive feature of this Characteristics Values coastline - a 2,300ha system of interlinked channels, broad shallow lagoons, small islands and expansive intertidal flats, forming a unique and nationally significant coastal lagoonestuarine system.
+naiscanig a arcico arnaana commaniy.
+Abiotic Characteristics Values The Wairau Lagoons estuary is a distinctive feature of this coastline - a 2,300ha system of interlinked channels, broad shallow lagoons, small islands and expansive intertidal flats, forming a unique and nationally significant coastal lagoonestuarine system.
 The Wairau Lagoons and Bar have been identified as nationally significant intact landforms.
 Geopreservation site includes: Wairau boulder barrier; lagoon; and delta.
-Biotic Extensive glasswort herbfields are a distinctive feature.
-Other Characteristics Values species such as rushes, sedges, estuarine herbs and grasses feature around the fringes.
+Biotic Characteristics Values Extensive glasswort herbfields are a distinctive feature.
+Other species such as rushes, sedges, estuarine herbs and grassel feature around the fringes.
 Nationally significant for wading birds (including migratory species), waterfowl and other wetland birds with almost 90 recorded species - the majority being native and more than a quarter endangered, vulnerable or rare.
-Experiential Aesthetically interesting and broadly unmodified landforms of Values Attributes the estuarine landscape and boulder bank.
+Experiential Values Attributes Aesthetically interesting and broadly unmodified landforms of the estuarine landscape and boulder bank.
 Expansive sea views out to Te Koko-o-Kupe/Cloudy Bay, backdropped by the White Bluffs/Te Parinui o Whiti, which are visually impressive.

-ONC 15: Cape Campbell (refer to map on opposite page)

-Impressive Cape retaining a number of offshore reefs, platforms and rocks that harbour a variety of species.
+ONC 15: Cape Campbell (refer to map on opposite page) Impressive Cape retaining a number of offshore reefs, platforms and rocks that harbour a variety of species. or species.
 Abiotic This area is influenced by the cold Southland Current, and is Characteristics Values frequently exposed to high energy swells and storms from the south and east.
 Broad and deeply incised shore platforms and offshore reefs characterise the marine environment in the vicinity of Cape Campbell.
 Mussel Point forms another prominent reef structure marking the western boundary of this area.
 High limestone cliffs extend between Mussel Point and Cape Campbell.
-Biotic The reefs support moderate numbers and diversity of plants and Characteristics Values animals with the greatest diversity located subtidally within channels, pools and partially sheltered areas of the reefs.
+Biotic The waste assessed as a desired assessed discussion of all and a second - The reefs support moderate numbers and diversity of plants and Characteristics Values animals with the greatest diversity located subtidally within channels, pools and partially sheltered areas of the reefs.
 Large offshore beds of giant kelp (Macrocystis pyrifera).
 Largely unmodified coastal marine environment.
 Experiential Access to this remote and rugged coastline is limited.
-Values Attributes The coast is largely unmodified with no aquaculture or jetties/wharves.
-The area, once visited, is extremely memorable.
+Values Attributes The coast is largely unmodified with no aquaculture dr jetties/wharves.
+The area, once visited, is extremely memorable. ,